 All DOT Motorcycle Helmets may be used as long at the DOT sticker is visible and in good working order.
 It is recommended to replace your DOT Approved Helmet after 5 years from the Manufacturers date located inside the helmet.
 The helmet must be replaced 7 years after the Manufacturer's Date in order to be used at Hunterstown Speedway.

 b.
-Drivers must wear heavy jackets, heavy pants, gloves, high top leather shoes, neck brace and an approved SA 2010/DOT Approved, or newer, full face helmet.
+Drivers must wear heavy jackets, heavy pants, gloves, high top leather shoes, neck brace and an approved SA 2015 or 2020/DOT Approved, or newer, full face helmet.
 No skin should be exposed.

 c.
 All Jr. Sportsman Champ kart racers are recommended to wear a full or 2 pcs SFI Certified fire suit.

 d.
 It is recommended that ALL ADULT CHAMP kart drivers wear a SFI Certified fire suit.
 (Full or 2 Pcs)

 e.
 CHEST PROTECTORS ARE MANDATORY PER NKA/WKA SPECS AS A GUIDELINE for all children